Jessika Carr

 Jessika Heiser (born June 25, 1991) is an American professional wrestling referee and professional wrestler.
-She is signed to WWE, where she performs on the Raw brand as a referee under the ring name Jessika Carr as well as wrestling on the Evolve brand as Kalyx.
+She is signed to WWE, where she performs on the Raw brand as a referee under the ring name Jessika Carr, as well as wrestling on the Evolve brand as Kalyx.
 After signing with the company in 2017, Heiser became the first female WWE referee since the 1980s.
 She is also known by her ring names Jessie Kaye and Kennadi Brink on the independent circuit.
 She regularly worked for Maryland Championship Wrestling.

 Early life

 As a teenager, Heiser was overweight; she credited her love of wrestling and desire to become a wrestler as "her escape" and her inspiration to change.
 With help from a local professional wrestler, who was signed to a developmental contract with WWE, she was able to lose over 60 lbs and become an athlete.

 Professional wrestling career

-Wrestler (2011–2017, 2025–present)
+Early career (2011–2017)

-In July 2010, she started training regularly at Duane Gill's Academy of Professional Wrestling in Severn, Maryland.
-On April 28, 2012, she won the DCW Women's Champion under the ring name Jessie Kaye.
+In July 2010, Heiser started training regularly at Duane Gill's Academy of Professional Wrestling in Severn, Maryland.
+She made her in ring debut as Jessie Kaye on July 17, 2011, and wrestled under the brands MCW and PCW in 2011.
+On April 28, 2012, she won the DCW Women's Champion.
 On June 2, 2013, she became the inaugural VOW Vixen's Champion.
 On September 7, 2013, she became the inaugural ECWA Women's Champion.
+Heiser continued to wrestle under the name Jessie Kaye until October 2015 with her final match against Mary Elizabeth Monroe at Mid-Atlantic Wrestling Fanfest.

+Heiser debuted as Kennadi Brink in a Four Corners match for the MCW Women's Title on October 16th 2015.
 On the October 21, 2016 episode of Women of Honor, Heiser made her Ring of Honor debut under the ring name Kennadi Brink in a match against Rachael Ellering.

-In 2025, she also wrestled in WWE Evolve under the ring name Kalyx.
+On January 5th 2017 Heiser made her wrestling debut for NXT under the name Kennedy Lewis against Nikki Cross, this is the only appearance of the Kennedy Lewis character.
+She continued to wrestle under the name Kennadi Brink until April 2017 with her final match being against Renee Michelle and Sahara Se7en at MCW Spring Fever.